Our Partners

 A joint powers entity is a public agency created pursuant to the Joint Exercise of Powers Act that allows two or more government agencies to combine forces by jointly exercising their powers with respect to a specific purpose or set of objectives.
 The Conservancy has joined with various government entities to forge these partnerships with the intent of working cooperatively to preserve public parkland.

-The Santa Monica Mountains Conservancy is a member of nine active joint powers authorities.
+The Santa Monica Mountains Conservancy is a member of eight active joint powers authorities.
 These joint powers authorities function as legally separate government entities with their own governing boards.
 Central to their success is the ability to complement the work of other organizations protecting land in the Southern California mountains to acquire and improve open space and parklands, affording educational opportunities, and providing stewardship for a wide variety of public park and open space resources.
-The nine Joint Powers Authorities are:
+The Joint Powers Authorities are:

 Other State Conservancies